 Wasatch Citizens Series

-Dave Hanscom Ski Skating The Wasatch Citizens Series (WCS) ski races have been Utah's premier nordic skiing events since 1979.
+The Wasatch Citizens Series (WCS) ski races have been Utah's premier nordic skiing events since 1979.
 When the US Ski Team moved its coaching staff to Park City in the 1980's, the WCS became a training ground for many of the country's top skiers.
-The Park City Junior Nordic Ski Team has launched several young athletes to national recognition, and some of our older participants have consistently won National Masters titles.
-Members of the last three U.S. Olympic Teams, Laura McCabe and Wendy Wagner, began their skiing careers in our races.
+The Park City Nordic and The Utah Nordic Alliance ski teams have launched several young athletes to national recognition, and some of our older participants have consistently won National Masters titles.
+Members of recent U.S. Olympic Teams, Laura McCabe, Wendy Wagner, and Rosie Brennan, began their skiing careers in our races.

 The WCS consists of five events held each year at the major cross country ski areas along the Wasatch Front and Back.
-Two classical technique and three free technique races are included to provide the balance local athletes need to prepare for national and international competition.
+Two classic technique and three free technique races are included, some with interval and some with wave starts, to provide the balance local athletes need to prepare for national and international competition.

-In addition to our 18 age categories for each gender, the WCS includes novice classes for adults and children, to encourage beginners to get involved in the sport.
-There are also expert classes, for University and US Ski Team skiers and those who wish to compete at that level, and sitski classes for disabled athletes.
+In addition to our 20 age categories for each gender, the WCS includes shorter distance recreational/novice classes for adults and children, to encourage beginners to get involved in the sport.
+There are also expert (Open) classes, for University and US Ski Team skiers and those who wish to compete at that level, as well as Open50+ classes for skiers over 50 who wish to race the full distance and start with the Open group.
+Disabled athletes are welcome to enter our sitski classes.
 Awards are given to the top three finishers in each of these groups at each race.
-Participants' ages range from less than 5 to more than 70, and many families regularly attend the races.
+Participants' ages typicaly range from less than 5 to more than 80, and many families regularly attend the races.

 Points are awarded to each racer according to finish place in their class.
 (Details of WCS scoring is explained below.)
 Points are accumulated over the entire season, and special prizes are awarded to the top three skiers in each class.
 To see points lists for the current and past winters, click here.
 To see results for the current and past winters, click here.

-Various local retailers act as individual event sponsors: Wild Rose, White Pine, REI, ZB Sports, and Wasatch Touring.
-An energy bar and either a block or gel is donated by Clif Bar for each of our participants at each race.
-Also, lunch is provided at the first, third, and last races, compliments of: Midvalley Animal Clinic, Nate Wade Subaru, and Intermountain Bobcat.
+In past years various local retailers have acted as individual event sponsors: White Pine, Wild Rose, REI, and Wasatch Touring.
+An energy bar has been donated by Clif Bar for each of our participants at each race.
+Due to COVID restrictions, we won't be serving lunch at our races until further notice.

 Race Schedule